Westerville Central Athletic Booster Club

 How does Westerville Central Athletic Booster Club spend its money?

 Westerville Central Athletic Booster Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Westerville Central Athletic Booster Club tax-deductible?